walmartlabs/linearroad/GENERATEDATA.md

 The original script `DuplicateCars.pl` handled the process of combining the multiple raw data files along with creating re-entrants and the toll file but it could not handle, in a reasonable amount of time, large numbers of expressways.
 The self-join query mentioned in the general introduction explains one of the bottlenecks--the progressive slowdown of the self-join query that finds re-entrants.

-Everthing after raw file creation was re-written, along with the addition of some data cleansing steps.
+Everything after raw file creation was re-written, along with the addition of some data cleansing steps.
 Python was used first.
 Then C and Java.
 Java (8u73) turned out to be the fastest for these scripts.

 ### Creating a single combined data file
 As stated in the README, datasets of arbitrary sizes can be generated on a single machine or by parallelizing the expressway generation on multiple machines.
 But, after generation, these must be cleaned (if desired) and combined.